gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 Click this link to create and open the file which will contain the new class: `src/main/java/com/redhat/coolstore/rest/HealthChecks.java`

-Methods in this new class will be annotated with both the JAX-RS annotations as well as [WildFly Swarm's `@Health` annotation](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/content/advanced/monitoring.html), indicating it should be used as a health check endpoint.
+Methods in this new class will be annotated with both the JAX-RS annotations as well as [Thorntail (ex-WildFly Swarm)'s `@Health` annotation](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/content/advanced/monitoring.html), indicating it should be used as a health check endpoint.

 **2. Add logic**